jatin-47/BFS-Visual/README.md

 WinBGIm is not a standard C library and is written for ***Microsft Windows Operating System ONLY***.
 <br><br>

-Ports of BGI for other Operating Systems are availableas as well.
+Ports of BGI for other Operating Systems are available as well.
 So, if your OS is not Windows and you want to run the BFS-visual program then you will have to find the port of BGI for your OS (from internet) and compile the source file and you are done.
 <br><br>

 BGI, is a graphics library for the DOS operating systems.
 WinBGIm (Windows BGI - with mouse) is a port of BGI for Microsoft Windows; it also provides several extensions.